WilliamTRev/DataAnalysis/Week4/MoreNotes/LookerAndLookerStudioNotes.md

 Looker Studio is a Google Cloud service that is available at lookerstudio.google.com to anyone with a Google account.

-- Looker Studio is the right choice for customers who need the following:
 - Self-service analytics and visualizations
 - Interactive dashboards to more than 1,000 data sources
 - Report embedding for the web